15 Historical Quirks That Make Poland So Different from the Rest of Europe

 During little more than a decade, between 1932 when the Great Hunger broke out in Ukraine and 1945 when WWII ended, some 14 million people living in this area, which American historian Timothy Snyder called ‘the Bloodlands’, lost their lives.

-Stuck between Hitler and Stalin, two rivalling types of totalitarian regimes, people (mostly civilians) were murdered in Stalinist purges - from Holodomor (1932-1935), through Stalin’s Polish operation (1937), and the massive extermination of Belarusian (Kuropaty, 1937) and Polish intelligentsia (Katyń, 1940).
+Stuck between Hitler and Stalin, two rivalling types of totalitarian regimes, people (mostly civilians) were murdered in Stalinist purges – from the Holodomor (1932-1935), through Stalin’s Polish operation (1937), and the massive extermination of Belarusian (Kuropaty, 1937) and Polish intelligentsia (Katyń, 1940).
 They became victims of war operations, Nazi executions, and the machinery of the Holocaust.
 All of which made it an unprecedented time and area in world history.

 As a result of WWII, Poland suffered some 6 million casualties (3 million of them Jews) – a number which amounted to 17% of Poland’s pre-war population.